 The following SFRs are extensions to "BSI-CC-PP-0084-2014" Protection Profile (PP), related to the memories protection.

-Static attribute initialisation (FMT_MSA.3) / Memories
+Static attribute initialisation (FMT MSA.3) / Memories

-The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(c) default values for security attributes that are used to enforce the SFP.
+The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(b) default values for security attributes that are used to enforce the SFP.